SDHS Security Policy March 2017 – February 2019

 - Is responsible for requesting any desired exceptions to this Policy

-2. Applications for existing studies
+2. Applications for new studies

 Applications for new studies must be approved by the IGO before being passed to CSCS for implementation.